getodk/docs/docs/central-encryption.rst

  - Prevent a hijacker from replacing forms or redirecting submissions to a malicious server.
  - Prevent the creation of phony submissions.
  - Substitute for HTTPS security on the web administration panel.
+ - Encrypt the values that :ref:`the last-saved feature <last-saved>` stores on the device or in the browser.
+Submissions are still encrypted as usual.

 And, here are some limitations that will appear when encryption is enabled on a project or form: